-When you submit your request, we will ask you for basic personal information.
-After, we will make sure you are eligible for a refund and contact you if we need more information.
+When you submit your request, we ask you for basic personal information.
+After, we make sure you are eligible for a refund and contact you if we need more information.
 For example, we may ask you for a copy of your credit card statement.

 Refunds can take up to six weeks to process.

 If we have already started processing your application, most fees will not be eligible for a refund.
 There are some exceptions:

 - the right of permanent residence fee (RPRF)

 - the open work permit fee (for Labor Market Impact Assessment (LMIA) exempt workers only)

 - the employer compliance fee (refunded to the employer)

 - International Experience Canada (IEC) fees (See refunds for IEC)

 You don't need to request a refund for these fees.
 If you are refused or you withdraw your application, we start the refund process for you.